Lake Gleneida: History

 The lake was originally known as Shaw's Pond, after an early landowner.
-It had been a part of the Carmel landscape since the hamlet's designation as county seat upon Putnam's 1814 creation.
+It had been a part of the Carmel landscape since the hamlet's designation as county seat upon Putnam's 1812 creation.
 It quickly became a popular spot for boating and fishing.

 The name started appearing on maps around 1840.
 Not long after, residents became dissatisfied with the name and proposed grander names for it.
 In 1852, a committee of local residents finally settled on Lake Gleneida.
 New York City bought rights to the lake around 1895 and tore down what houses were built near it.

 Recreation

 The New York City Department of Environmental Protection (DEP) owns Lake Gleneida, considered one of three controlled lakes in the city's water system.
-That means it may withdraw water as a right of ownership.
+This allows DEP to withdraw water as a right of ownership.

 Recreational use of the lake falls under DEP regulations.
 Fishing, ice fishing and boating are allowed with a valid DEP permit and New York State Department of Environmental Conservation-issued fishing license.
 Swimming is not permitted.

 Boats used in the lake may not be used in any other body of water, to prevent the spread of zebra mussels.
-This raised some local concern in 2005, since many were left on shore during the offseason and the town found them unsightly as it prepared to spend $2.3 million to spruce up the hamlet.
+This raised some local concern in 2005, since many were left on shore during the offseason and the town of Carmel found them unsightly as it prepared to spend $2.3 million to spruce up the hamlet.
 DEP was able to get most of the owners to relocate them to storage areas out of sight of downtown.